 Jamesina Essie Leonora King is a Sierra Leonean jurist and a Commissioner of the African Commission on Human and Peoples' Rights.
 She is currently the Special Rapporteur on Freedom of Expression and Access to Information in Africa and Country Rapporteur for Eritrea, Namibia, Somalia, The Gambia, and Zimbabwe.
 She was the first Sierra Leonean to be sworn in as a Commissioner of the African Commission on Human and Peoples Rights.
 Previously, she was the first Chairperson of the Human Rights Commission of Sierra Leone, and was a Commissioner in the Human Rights Commission of Sierra Leone from 1996 to 2016

-Jessica Mundie Uiras holds a Bachelor’s degree in Communications and Media.
+Jessica Mundie Uiras is currently pursuing a Master's degree in Marketing Communications and Public Relations.
 She is a full-time employee at the Namibia Media Trust where she advocates for freedom of expression, access to information and journalism excellence.
 Jessica is also a passionate international beauty pageant model and the co-founder of ‘Born 2 Model’.
-She recently launched project #HearUs, where she helps the hearing & visual impaired develop their full potential.
+She recently launched project #HearUs, where she advocates for the Deaf and helps them develop their full potential.

 Juliet has a background in journalism and has worked in the fields of communications strategy, publicity, branding and market research across East and Southern Africa.
 A lot of her work has involved the exploration of avenues for African development through the intersection of heritage, rights and digital technologies.
 She has utilised these skills in the advocacy of rights including for access to medication and for online rights.
 More recently she explores connections between online rights and social innovation in Africa.
 She holds a Bjourn with specialisation in Digital Media (Rhodes University, South Africa) and a Post Graduate Certificate in Social Innovation Management (Amani Institute, Kenya).